Looking for the best way to clean up your online reputation? Hit up Better Reputation or Reputation Defense Network.

 Please note that some CMS like WordPress doesn’t give you access to the source code.
 In this case, you can use a third-party plugin like Yoast SEO to instruct web crawlers not to index your content.

 It’s also worth noting that this method is not foolproof.
-It is better to delete and block the content if you don’t want it to appear on search results.
+It is better to delete and block anything you don’t want to appear in search results.

 Don’t Forget to Remove Related Social Media Posts

-You also may want to delete any related posts on Facebook or Twitter, as Google sometimes archives those posts and makes them available in its search results.
+You also may want to delete any related posts on Facebook or Twitter, as Google sometimes archives those, too.

-Step 3 – Identify the Content You Can’t Control
+Step 2 – Identify Content You Can’t Control

-For some, you already know exactly what you’re trying to get removed (and that’s what brought you to this post).
-But for others, there could be several negative things about you or your business on the web that you don’t even know about—which is why this step is so important.
+Whether you know what you want to remove or not, there could be negative content about you or your business that you don’t even know about—that’s why this step is so important.

 Run a Google Search